 The islands in the Turks and Caicos are affected to different degrees.

 For most of the year, Providenciales does not have any problem.
 After one of the heavy rains, mosquitoes can be a nuisance for about three weeks.

 North Caicos, Middle Caicos, Parrot Cay, and Pine Cay tend to have the most serious insect problems.
 After heavy rain, mosquitoes and sand fleas can persist for weeks due to the larger number of natural freshwater ponds and caves.

 If mosquitoes are bad, wearing long sleeves and using insect repellent will help but may not be completely effective.
 Areas exposed to the wind, typically the eastern coasts, tend to usually be free of mosquitoes.
 At night, staying in an air-conditioned room can greatly reduce the chance of bites.

-The Caribbean hurricane season is officially 1 June to 30 November.
+The Caribbean hurricane season is officially from 1 June to 30 November.
 However, the majority of hurricanes that have hit the TCI have occurred at end of August to mid-September.
-Hurricane Ike hit 6 Sep 2008, Hurricane Hanna 1 Sep 2008, Hurricane Donna 7 Sep 1960, Hurricane Frances 1 Sep 2004.
+Hurricane Ike hit on 6 Sep 2008, Hurricane Hanna on 1 Sep 2008, Hurricane Donna on 7 Sep 1960, Hurricane Frances on 1 Sep 2004.
 Hurricane Kate (18 November 1985) was a major exception.